Graduate Assistantships

 - Teaching Assistant (TA): Work with faculty, performing duties, as assigned, including: grading exams and/or assignments; assisting students in studying or completing homework; assisting students in performing laboratory exercises; giving an occasional lecture or presentation to the class, etc.

-Graduate assistantships provide partial tuition remission in exchange for a specific number of hours of service per week to a New York Tech school or department.
+Graduate Assistantships provide partial tuition remission in exchange for a specific number of hours of service per week to a New York Tech school or department.

-Graduate assistants may also work in New York Tech's Student Aid or Federal Work Study programs (domestic students only) at the same time, as long as they do not exceed 20 hours of work per week, combined.
-As part-time employees, graduate assistants may not work more than 999 hours in a single calendar year.
+Graduate Assistants may also work in New York Tech's Student Aid or Federal Work Study programs (domestic students only) at the same time, as long as they do not exceed 20 hours of work per week, combined.
+As part-time employees, Graduate Assistants may not work more than 999 hours in a single calendar year.

-To be eligible for a graduate assistantship position, a student must:
+To be eligible for a Graduate Assistantship position, a student must:

 - Have completed their undergraduate degree and must not be taking any undergraduate courses, pre-requisite or otherwise.